 Recently I interviewed Dan Feeney, Ph.D., manager of biomechanics research engineering at the Performance Fit Lab at BOA Headquarters in Denver, about his role in shoe testing and design, insights into shoe technology, and what makes BOA trail running shoes unique when compared to other shoes on the market.

-During our conversation I also got a “sneak-preview” of the Cyklon, which will be released in two weeks on April 15, 2021.
+During our conversation I also got a “sneak-preview” of the Cyklon, which was released on April 15, 2021.

 [TAYTE POLLMANN] Could you take us through a typical day of your work at the Performance Fit Lab?